-4.4 New assets from growth
+4.5 New assets from growth

-The new assets required to meet growth will be acquired from land developments and constructed by council.
-Uncertainty regarding the type of assets which may be provided through such developments such as Caloundra South, has the potential to greatly increase whole-of-life costs into the future depending on the type and number of assets which council will acquire.
+The new assets required to meet growth will be acquired from land developments, land acquisitions and as constructed by council.
+Uncertainty regarding the type of assets which may be provided through major developments such as Caloundra South and Palmview, has the potential to greatly increase whole-of-life costs into the future depending on the type and number of assets which council will acquire.
 Further work needs to be undertaken here to gain a greater understanding of the type, quantity and quality of assets to be acquired.